Usue Maitane Arconada

 Usue Maitane Arconada (born 28 October 1998) is an American tennis player born in Argentina.
-As a junior she won the 2016 Wimbledon girls' doubles title.
-During her professional career Arconada has won five singles and seven doubles titles on the ITF Women's Circuit.
+As a junior, she won the 2016 Wimbledon girls' doubles title.
+During her career, Arconada has won five singles and eight doubles titles on the ITF Women's Circuit.

+Career

 Juniors

 Arconada won the 2016 Wimbledon Championships girls' doubles title, alongside Claire Liu, defeating Mariam Bolkvadze and Caty McNally in the final.
 In May 2015, she achieved a career-high ITF juniors combined ranking of No.5.

-Professional career
+Professional

 Arconada made her WTA Tour debut at the 2016 Washington Open, defeating Françoise Abanda to reach the second round, where she lost to Yulia Putintseva in three sets.

-She won the ITF 2019 Tennis Championships of Honolulu, defeating Nicole Gibbs in the final.
+She won the W60 event 2019 Tennis Championships of Honolulu, defeating Nicole Gibbs in the final.

 Playing with Caroline Dolehide, Arconada won a gold medal in women's doubles at the 2019 Pan American Games in Lima, Peru, overcoming Verónica Cepede Royg and Montserrat González from Paraguay in the final.

 Arconada reached her first WTA 125 final at the 2019 New Haven Challenger, losing to Anna Blinkova.
 Partnering Jamie Loeb, she also made the doubles final at the same event but lost to Blinkova and Oksana Kalashnikova in a deciding champions tiebreak.

 She made her Grand Slam tournament singles main-draw debut at the 2020 US Open, losing in the first round to Kaja Juvan.

 Alongside Cristina Bucșa, Arconada reached her second WTA 125 doubles final at the 2021 Concord Open, but lost to Peangtarn Plipuech and Jessy Rompies.

-She won the 2021 ITF Berkeley Tennis Club Challenge, defeating Marcela Zacarías in straight sets in the final.
+She won the W60 2021 Berkeley Tennis Club Challenge, defeating Marcela Zacarías in straight sets in the final.

-At the 2024 ITF Central Coast Pro Tennis Open, Arconada reached her first singles final for almost three years, losing in straight sets to top seed Renata Zarazúa.
+At the 2024 Templeton Open, Arconada reached her first singles final for almost three years, losing in straight sets to the top seed, Renata Zarazúa.